CreativityNO/ObsidianStuffVault/Writing/Prac/Magic System/Affinity.md

 A being's affinity is what type of magic they can do.
-It is a very confusing study and no two people have the exact same affinity.
+It is a very confusing study as no two people have the exact same affinity.
+There will always be small differences.